Westminster Year 2 Camp - Mathwin Centre (on-site)

 A draft itinerary is included below.
 Please note that exact timings and activities will be confirmed closer to Term 3:

-• 5.45 pm – Students return to School; parents assist with unpacking and settling in
+- 5.45 pm – Students return to School; parents assist with unpacking, setting up beds and settling in

-Families are welcome to collect their child after lunch.
-Further details regarding pick-up and individual arrangements will be provided early in Term 3.
+Further details regarding pick-up and individual arrangements will be provided before camp.

 Preparing for Camp